 - Slightly dim the display while on battery power

 On even older versions of macOS, go to System Preferences > Energy Saver > Battery.

 Regularly going to extreme ends (0% charge or 100% charge) puts significant stress on the lithium battery of any device.
 So, to ensure your device’s battery has a longer lifespan, avoid fully discharging and fully charging it with every use.

-On slightly old versions of macOS, you might not see Optimized battery charging.
+- On even older versions of macOS, you might not see Optimized battery charging.
 In that case, click Battery Health and make sure Manage battery longevity is enabled.
-On even older versions of macOS, you may not see this as well.
+On very old versions of macOS, you may not see this as well.
 So, follow the next suggestion.